KCCC employs five full-time and two part-time staff members.

 Julie is passionate about working for young children and families and values the rights of the child.
 Julie works from the principles of community development and believes everyone has the right to be heard, included and empowered.
 Julie believes Early Childhood lays the foundations for the rest of the life cycle and is committed to working towards ensuring young children in Kildare receive the best outcomes possible.

 Julie is Mother to Aisha, enjoys her job, running, yoga, cooking, gardening, travelling, and music.

 Ashling Henderson, Administrator

-Ashling has worked in KCCC since 2017.
-She has over 15 years administration experience and prior to working in Kildare County Childcare Committee she worked in Health Services.
-Ashling holds a Degree in Business Management, a Certificate in Company Secretarial Law & Practice and a Level 8 Certificate in Data Prot
+Ashling has worked for KCCC since 2017.
+She has over fifteen years administration experience and prior to working in Kildare County Childcare Committee she worked in Health Services.
+Ashling holds a degree in Business Management, a Certificate in Company Secretarial Law Practice from the Law Society and a Level 8 Certificate in Data Protection.

 Emily Moore, Development Officer

 Emily has worked in KCCC since 2006 and has seen a lot of changes in the sector in that time, her role here in KCCC is Development Officer working with all the childcare services in Kildare to offer support and information to administer the National Childcare Funding programmes on behalf of the DCEDIY and Pobal.
 A significant element of the role involves the contracting, compliance, Fee policies, PIP/Hive registrations and further support regarding registered Early Years Services to comply with the 2016 Regulations.
 Emily also offers advice to parents and the general public on a variety of issues relating to the Early Learning and Care sector.
 Emily's background over many years has been with Community organisations, Communications and Customer Service.

 Contact Emily on - firstname.lastname@example.org